Consider who your target audience is and promote specifically to them.

 Consider having business cards available at the door – as amazing as your music may sound, some people may still forget the name of the band and having a business card will stop that from happening.
 If you put on a great performance, word of mouth is one of the best ways to get people to attend your next show.

-- Be punctual when attending any interviews, promo photo shoots and soundchecks etc.
+- Be punctual and professional when attending any interviews, promo photo shoots and soundchecks etc.